 The Museo del Baile Flamenco offers daily shows and the chance to learn about all elements of the art form, including the dancing, singing and guitar playing.

 Its rich Islamic heritage is an important part of the city’s culture

 Al-Andalus was one of the great Muslim civilisations during the period 711-1492.
 Eight centuries of Islamic rule left a significant effect the language, culture and architecture of Andalusia, and Seville is arguably the best place to see this.

-For example, one of the highlights of a school trip to Seville is a visit to the famous Alcázar.
+For example, one of the highlights is a visit to the famous Alcázar.
 Its name comes from the Arabic al-qasr which means fort, castle or palace.
 Indeed, Seville’s royal palace was originally built as a Moorish fort.